gobabygocarswithjoysticks/gbg-pcb-2/docs/instructions/instructions.md

 If there is a plug that comes from the battery and goes to a circuit board that is already in the car, you can probably cut that plug off and use those wires to power the GBG-PCB.

 If you see a fuse (usually a small black box with two wires coming out of it), please leave it in the circuit between the battery and the GBG-PCB.
+It's a really good idea to have a fuse between the battery and the PCB; if you need to get a fuse, a 20 Amp auto resetting fuse is a reasonable choice.

 Connect the positive battery wire (usually red) to the positive BATTERY terminal on the GBG-PCB (labeled "+").

 Connect the negative battery wire (usually black) to the negative BATTERY terminal on the GBG-PCB (labeled "-").

-The GBG-PCB has reverse voltage protection, so it won't be damaged if you accidentally connect the battery backwards, it just won't turn on.
+The GBG-PCB has reverse voltage protection, so it won't be damaged if you accidentally connect the battery backwards.
+It just won't turn on.

 ### The PCB can be left connected to the battery.
 It does not need a switch between itself and the battery.
 The PCB has MOSFETs that stop electricity from flowing when the on/off switch is off.
 When the PCB is off it draws practically zero current (2 nanoAmps) so it will not make the battery discharge.